Security model — secrets at rest, threat model, operator discipline

 - Decrypt federation pair traffic addressed to you

-- Issue bearer tokens that pass the daemon's auth gate (after replacing
+- Issue bearer tokens that pass the instance's auth gate (after replacing

 hub.db)